Global Firepower | Military Industrial Complex | Military Factory

 The Soviets capture the Reichstag.

-German leader Adolph Hitler weds his mistress, Eva Braun, in his underground bunker under Berlin.
+German leader Adolf Hitler weds his mistress, Eva Braun, in his underground bunker under Berlin.
 After giving a final speech to his remaining supporters, he poisons his dog, then Braun and ultimately takes his own life.
 In his will, he leaves his authority to Admiral Doenitz.

 The bodies of Adolph Hitler and Eva Braun are taken to the Chancellery Gardens and incinerated under previous orders from Hitler, this to avoid capture and ultimate humiliation at the hands of the progressing Soviet Army.